sudheerj/angular-interview-questions/README.md

       **[⬆ Back to Top](#table-of-contents)**

-277. ### How to create a standalone component uing CLI command?
+277. ### How to create a standalone component using CLI command?

-      Generate standalone component using CLI command as shown below
+      Generate a standalone component using the CLI command as shown below:
       ```bash
       ng generate component component-name --standalone
       ```
       On running the command standalone component is created.
       Here is the list of file created.

       1. `component-name.component.ts`
       2. `component-name.component.css`
       3. `component-name.component.spec`
       4. `component-name.component.html`

       Next need to update `app.module.ts` as shown below.

       ```typescript